alros/AI-Diagnosis/README.md

   - defaultQuestion: first question to the patient.
 - collection: identifies the name of the collection of documents around a topic.
   This name is effectively the name of the source file without the extension.
-- dbPath: this is the path where the database is located or where it will be created.
-- dbLoader: configuration for the build_db script
-  - sourceExtension: acceptable file extension (e.g. ".txt")
-  - sourceFolder: source folder for the documents
 - diagnosis: these are a collection of parameters to calibrate the diagnosis step:
   - minimum_number_of_questions: minimum number of questions before the diagnosis.
   - maximum_number_of_questions: after that number, the application will give a negative diagnosis.